nandini-menon/Know-When-Your-Attention-Slacks/README.md

 ```
 After running this program, the training set will be stored in `data/training_set.csv` and the test_set will be stored in `data/test_set.csv`.

-> Note: Before running `split_train_test.py`, please make sure that there are no files named `training_set.csv` and `test_set.csv` in the folder `data`.
+> **Note:** Before running `split_train_test.py`, please make sure that there are no files named `training_set.csv` and `test_set.csv` in the folder `data`.
 If these files exist, then the data that you are processing will be appended at the end of these files.

+> After cloning the repo, if `training_set.csv` and `test_set.csv` is not downloaded along with it, you can get them from [here](https://drive.google.com/drive/folders/1ENGLS1iYebGZJKPndEneSfW3ZhvUABnz?usp=sharing).
+Since they are large files, they have been stored with [git-lfs](https://git-lfs.github.com/)

 ## Classification